Hard Boiled

-Hard Boiled (辣手神探) is a 1992 Hong Kong action thriller film directed by John Woo from a screenplay by Gordon Chan and Barry Wong based on a story written by Woo.
-The film stars Chow Yun-fat, Tony Leung Chiu-wai, and Anthony Wong.
-It follows a police inspector whose investigation of a brutal Triad leader entangles him in the complex world of undercover policing.
+Hard Boiled (辣手神探 (辣手神探, Hard Boiled Detective)) is a 1992 Hong Kong action film directed by John Woo from a screenplay by Gordon Chan and Barry Wong, based on a story by Woo.
+The film stars Chow Yun-fat as Inspector "Tequila" Yuen, alongside Tony Leung Chiu-wai and Teresa Mo.
+It follows a hard-boiled police inspector whose pursuit of a violent Triad syndicate draws him into a dangerous operation involving an undercover officer working deep within the criminal organization.